Last updated: May 11, 2026

 Coppinger Cove Baptist Church (Southern Baptist Convention) stands at 1365 Coppinger Cove Road, Sequatchie, TN 37374, and remains an active congregation.
 The USGS stream gage on the Little Sequatchie River is identified as "Little Sequatchie River NR Coppinger Chapel, TN" (Station 03571485), indicating that an earlier Coppinger Chapel was a recognized landmark, though whether it was a predecessor of the current Baptist church or a separate structure is unclear.

-Coppinger's Cove School is listed among the historic schools of Marion County on the TNGenWeb site (see historical schools roster).
-Dates of operation have not been recovered from available sources.
-Coppinger Cemetery, a family burial ground, is also documented in Marion County records.
+Coppinger's Cove School is listed among the historic schools of Marion County on the TNGenWeb site (see historical schools roster); its operating dates do not appear in the surviving school records.
+Coppinger Cemetery, a small family burial ground in the cove, is listed in the Marion County cemetery rolls.

 Sequatchie Cove Farm and Creamery